UX Lab - A look at product variations

 2) Create a parent product to group the variants together

-The second option is to create a ‘parent’ product with all of the options and their variants listed as ‘children’ on it, enabling the user to select which one they want.
+The second option is to create a ‘parent’ or 'dummy' product with all of the options and their variants listed as ‘children’ on it, enabling the user to select which one they want.
 This means that on the product listings page there is only a single item listed for a clean UX, but users can’t add items to the baskets from there.
 As such, pricing will be listed as ‘from £x’ too.
 This option requires more work to assign each child variant to a parent page, and might be slightly worse for SEO, but that is negligible.
 For example, The Craft Company sell numerous products that come in a multitude of different colours.
 Rather that list these all individually they have a parent product for each with the different colours listed as variations.
+In this instance all variations sit under one URL but you can also create individual URLs with a canonical tag on the variant pages back to the parent page if required.

 Variations are grouped together under a parent product on product listings pages.